 In collaboration with Dr. David Reuter, our group has led an effort to improve outcomes for pregnant women at risk for preeclampsia and their unborn children.
 The lab is working on automating the supine pressor test, an existing tool that tracks pregnant women’s risk of developing preeclampsia after 20 weeks of gestational age.
 The automation of this tool could especially benefit pregnant women in low- to middle-income countries as they could use this tool to assess their preeclampsia risk between infrequent doctor visits.
 We have conducted both a pilot study in non-pregnant women and a feasibility study in pregnant women to refine and standardize the supine-pressor test procedure [ACCEPTED; Qureshi].
 Additionally, our group is working to emphasize the importance of sleeping on one’s side during pregnancy to avoid potential complications arising from sleeping on the stomach or back during this time.

-The publications highlighted above are but a small snapshot of the work currently underway in the CVIRL.
-As Principal Investigator, Dr. Goergen is working with a talented group of researchers who can identify a clinical need, develop a strategy to tackle the problem, and then have the wherewithal to implement a solution.
-Dr. Goergen is the recipient of the 2017 BMES Rita Schaffer Young Investigator Award and is highly regarded by his collaborators as a go-to person for innovative and practical solutions.
-With continued efforts, the CVIRL is working to eventually make a positive impact on the clinical care of patients.
+The research and publications highlighted above are but a small snapshot of the work currently underway in CVIRL.
+The laboratory is comprised of a talented group of researchers who can identify clinical needs, develop effective strategies to tackle each problem, and then have the wherewithal to implement novel solutions.